 To be eligible for admission to the Master in Business Administration program, applicants must:

-- Have more than two years’ work experience.
+Have at least two years’ work experience.
 Consideration may be given to candidates with low work experience but who have displayed leadership abilities in other areas, such as volunteer or community work

 At AIM, we give students the opportunity to put into practice in the real world what they learn in the classroom.
 The Career Services Office (CSO) facilitates career placements through continuous linkages with industry partners.
 The CSO provides AIM students with information on industries, job roles, and available opportunities via career or recruitment talks and online activities.
 Career counseling and consultation are also available, as well as workshops covering topics such as résumé and cover-letter writing, interview skills, and job-hunting strategies.